Choose your primary industry to get started:

 If you’re the owner of the company and you trip and break your hand at your work site, you could be eligible to get help with your medical bills and lost wages.

-Personal health insurance might not cover medical fees for work-related injuries — especially if you’re in the construction industry — so getting workers’ comp for yourself as a business owner offers you an extra layer of protection.
+Personal health insurance might not cover medical fees for work-related injuries — especially if you’re in the construction industry — so getting workers’ comp for yourself as a business owner can offer you an extra layer of protection.

 Every state except for Texas requires workers’ comp for employees.

-Some states don’t make it a requirement for certain types of workers to have workers’ comp, such as:
+Some states don’t require the insurance for certain types of workers, such as:

-Be sure to check the exemptions in your state before you decide to buy workmen compensation insurance or not.
+Be sure to check the exemptions in your state.

 However, that might not be the case for more regulated industries, such as construction.